• Skip to main content

 Although canine coronaviruses are different from SARS-CoV-2, dogs are clearly susceptible to this family of viruses.
 However, there are no previous cases of human coronaviruses infecting dogs or vice versa.
 In order for a virus to jump, there are many obstacles that must be overcome.

 The main barrier that stops the virus from infecting a new type of animal is the surface of the host cell.
 To infect dog cells, SARS-CoV-2 must be able to bind to dog receptors.
 Thanks to a quick research, we know that SARS-CoV-2 uses proteins ACE2 and TMPRSS2 (PDF) to enter the cells.
-Dogs have both of these proteins, but they are not identical to humans, so the virus may not be able to use them.
+Dogs have them too these proteins, but they are not identical to human ones, so the virus may not be able to use them.

 If we now assume that the virus can bind, enter and reproduce in dog cells, then it makes sense for dog owners to worry about whether their dogs will get sick.
 The reassuring thing is that Pomeranian dog from hong kong has not shown any worrying sign.
 Although it is an isolated case, there is no reason to believe that the human virus can cause disease in dogs at this stage.